Serverless compute plane networking

 Creating a resource firewall also affects connectivity from the classic compute plane to your resource.
 You must also allow list the networks on your resource firewalls to connect to them from classic compute resources.

-NCC firewall enablement is supported from serverless SQL warehouses, workflows, notebooks, Delta Live Tables pipelines, and model serving CPU endpoints.
+NCC firewall enablement is supported from serverless SQL warehouses, jobs, notebooks, Delta Live Tables pipelines, and model serving CPU endpoints.

 NCC firewall enablement is not supported for Amazon S3 or Amazon DynamoDB.
 When reading or writing to Amazon S3 buckets in the same region as your workspace, serverless compute resources use direct access to S3 using AWS gateway endpoints.
 This applies when serverless compute reads and writes to your workspace storage bucket in your AWS account and to other S3 data sources in the same region.